Velcin/velcin.github.io/index.md

 # Teaching

-I give basic classes on computer science (e.g., programming) and more advanced classes in data science (e.g., artificial intelligence, machine learning, NLP).
-All my lectures are complemented by practical projects using various languages (python, R, C++).
+I teach foundational courses in computer science, such as programming, as well as advanced courses in data science, including artificial intelligence, machine learning, social media analysis, and natural language processing.
+All of my lectures are supplemented by practical projects that use various programming languages (eg., Python, R, C++).
+My primary audience consists of computer science students (BSc in Computer Science and MSc in Artificial Intelligence), but I also engage with interdisciplinary programs, such as the MSc in Digital Humanities and MSc related to computational social sciences.

 # Service